broduo/broduo-color-scheme/README.md

 # Broduo Color Scheme

-A dark color scheme for vim.
+A dark color scheme for Vim.

 ## Install